Director and Head of Training

 and Zen meditation, OMZS See: www.zensydney.com

-Diana was born in Tasmania, she is a health care professional who studied Emergency nursing and midwifery in Australia.
-In 1984 Diana travelled to London to undertake the three year, 1600 hour Alexander Teacher Training Course.
-She is a second generation teacher with over 29 years continuous teaching experience.
-In 2008 Diana undertook an intensive training, for health professionals, in MBSR, Mindfulness Based Stress Reduction with Professor Jon Kabat-Zinn, University of Mass.
+Diana a Tasmanian, is a health care professional RN/Midwife and a Head of Training.
+Diana underwent post-graduate work overseas studying orthopaedics at the Royal National Orthopaedic Hospital in London and Emergency and cardiovascular stress management in Vancouver, Canada.
+In 1981 Diana returned to London to undertake the three year,1600 hour study - the Alexander Technique teacher training course, she now has over 29 years continuous teaching experience and is a second generation teacher.
+In 2008 Diana undertook an intensive training, for health professionals in MBSR, Mindfulness Based Stress Reduction with Professor Jon Kabat-Zinn, University of Mass.
 Medical School, in New York.
+See: www.umassmed.edu/cfm

 In 1990 Diana returned to London for further studies where she also assisted Mr. Patrick Macdonald on his last teacher training school (before his death in 1991) in Lewes, Sussex.
 Diana returned to Melbourne in late 1990.